The Expanly Playbook

 Each tool in our stack has a specific purpose.
 Using them correctly prevents information silos and ensures we have a single source of truth for every part of the business.

-Good for: Quick questions, urgent alerts and non-work-related chatter (
+• Good for: Quick questions, urgent alerts and non-work-related chatter (#random).

-Purpose: The single source of truth for Product Development.
-This is where we visualize, track, and manage the entire process of building Expanly.
+• Purpose: The single source of truth for Product Development.
+This is where we track all product-related work, from high-level roadmaps to individual tasks and bug reports.

-Good for: Managing the product backlog, planning sprints, visualizing work in progress on our Scrum board, and holding discussions related to specific development tasks (cards).
+• Good for: Managing the product backlog, planning development cycles (sprints), tracking bug reports, and managing the overall product roadmap.
+All discussions related to specific development tasks or issues happen here.

-Purpose: The single source of truth for all Sales and lead generation activities.
+• Purpose: Hubspot is the single source of truth for all customer-facing activities, including sales, marketing, and customer success.

-Good for: Managing our sales pipeline, tracking deals through stages, logging all communication with prospective clients, and forecasting revenue.
+• Good for: Managing our sales pipeline, tracking deals through stages, logging all communication with prospects and clients, and providing a holistic view of the customer lifecycle.

 B. Asynchronous by Default: Protecting Time & Focus